 People who are low in openness show less of each of these tendencies.
 They’re less inherently curious, they’re more certain that their personal beliefs are correct, they usually don’t like to try new things just for the sake of having a new experience, they tend to be more conventional, and they’re more set in their ways.

 Because openness is normally distributed, most of us show a mixture of these characteristics: we like a certain amount of novelty but not too much, we’ll try new things now and then, we’re dogmatic about some of our beliefs but open about others, and so on.
-But many of us fall toward one extreme or the other, and here’s how to tell: When I described people who are high versus low in openness a moment ago, did you view one of them as more desirable than the other?
+But many of us fall toward one extreme or the other, and here’s how to tell: When you read the description of people who are high versus low in openness a moment ago, did you view one of them as more desirable than the other?

 Learn more about a sixth personality trait that’s starting to get attention

 Some of you thought that curiosity, imagination, trying new things, holding your beliefs tentatively, and being open to new ideas are great things, a sign of psychological maturity.
-And you thought that my description of the less open person—closed-minded, conventional, not as curious—sounded much less desirable.
+Perhaps you thought that the description of the less open person—closed-minded, conventional, not as curious—sounded less desirable.